huirad/rpi_home_metering/README.md

   * Sensor data are stored in a RRD archives
   * Sensor data are made available via a web server
 * The Nexus TFA weather station
-  * has a built-in DCF77 time receiver and a Temperature/Humidity sensor
+  * has a built-in DCF77 time receiver,  a Temperature/Humidity sensor and a barometric pressure sensor
   * receives Temperature/Humidity data from up to 5 external sensors via 433MHz RF
 * The DSL router
   * makes the Raspberry Pi web server available to the internet via port forwarding